mahdi-sasar/ReadCUBE.jl/README.md

 whole DFTK.jl environment.

 ## TODO:
+- [ ] Provide an example test in the test folder.
 - [ ] Add flexibility for non-Cartesian CUBE files.
 - [ ] Store and maybe export the XYZ coordiantes.
 - [ ] Make the reading of the initial file *lazy* to avoid memory hogging and increase speed.